 Log in to Wiley Online Library then click on the button in the top left journal tools menu.

 If you haven't logged in to Wiley Online Library before, simply register your details first, then return to this page and click on the button.

 Recent years have seen significant growth in the mineral and energy resource industries globally.
 The environmental and social impacts of mining continue to be an important focus of public debate and academic research, and this special issue brings that debate sharply into focus.

 Watch the editors and some of the authors from the special issue on mineral and energy policies sharing their thoughts on these issues.

 Best paper prize

-The editors and Wiley-Blackwell congratulate the winners of the Australian Journal of Agricultural and Resource Economics best paper prize for 2012, Ben White and Rohan Sadler, for their article Optimal conservation investment for a biodiversity-rich agricultural landscape published in volume 56, issue 1.
+The editors and Wiley-Blackwell congratulate the winners of the Australian Journal of Agricultural and Resource Economics best paper prize for 2013, Klaus Glenk and Sergio Colombo, for their article 'Modelling outcome-related risk in choice experiments' published in volume 57, issue 4.
 You can read the article online now.

-The AJARE best paper prize is awarded to the best paper published in each volume, and comes with a certificate and A$500 in prize money.
+The AJARE best paper prize is awarded to the best paper published in each volume, and comes with a certificate, A$500 prize money and a A$500 WIley book voucher.
 Submit your paper today!

 You can read recent Australian Journal of Agricultural and Resource Economics special issues online now.